cathei/BakingSheet/README.md

 ```
 Note that both `ItemSheet` and `HeroSheet` have to be one of the properties on same `SheetContainer` class.

-## Custom Importers
+## Custom Converters
-User can create and customize their own importer by implementing `ISheetImporter`.
+User can create and customize their own converter by implementing `ISheetImporter` and `ISheetExporter`.

 ## Custom Verifiers
 You can verify datasheet sanity with custom verifiers.
 For example, you can define `ResourceAttribute` to mark columns that should reference path inside of Unity's Resources folder.